JoshPiper/deployment-for-gmodstore/README.md

 [**Required**] The version input takes the new version name.
 This is limited to 8 characters.

 ### type
 [**Optional, default: "stable", enum: ["stable", "beta", "alpha", "private", "demo"]**] The type input takes the type of version to upload.
+If ommitted, uses '-type' version suffix, otherwise falls back to stable.

 ### changelog
 [**Optional, default: "No changelog."**] The changelog input takes the markdown formatted changelog.